ESVO2: Direct Visual-Inertial Odometry with Stereo Event Cameras: Front-End

-\joey{The mapping module aims at recovering depth information and maintaining a local 3D map.
+The mapping module aims at recovering depth information and maintaining a local 3D map.
 In the original ESVO pipeline, these are achieved by constantly propagating recent depth estimates of sampled events to a virtual reference frame, on which overlapped estimates are further fused based on their probabilistic characteristics.
 As for estimating the depth of each individual event, a two-step method (\ie, a block matching operation followed by a nonlinear refinement) is proposed.
-In general, the applied static stereo configuration leads to unreliable depth estimation of structures parallel to the stereo baseline.
+More specifically, a triangulation operation is performed given the resulting disparity from the block matching, and the nonlinear refinement operates in a forward-projection manner (\ie, from the inverse depth domain to 2D event measurements).
+In general, the applied static stereo configuration in ESVO leads to unreliable depth estimation of structures parallel to the stereo baseline.
 Moreover, the two-step method for depth estimation does not scale well with the number of individual queries.
 To circumvent these two problems, we propose two modifications: 1) an additional temporal-stereo matching method and 2) a faster design of block matching.
-We detail each modification in the following.}
+We detail each modification in the following.